What Are the 5 Stages of Investing?

 Stage 2: Planning

 Once you’ve used a put and take account to pay down debt and generate emergency savings, start thinking about how to make your money work for you.
 That means investing it.
 But that doesn’t mean buying shares of companies you like or sticking money into an index fund.
 It means figuring out the best mode of investment to meet your future goals.
+Check out our free investment calculator to see how your portfolio can grow.
+How long will it take to double your savings?

 The planning phase involves building a bridge between where you are and where you want to be.
 How old are you, and when do you want to retire?
 This will guide the aggressiveness of your investments.
 What’s your risk tolerance?
 This will govern the types of investment vehicles you choose.
 How much income do you make today, and how much do you need to retire with?
 All these questions play a role in determining the best investment strategy.
 Planning forces you to sit down and put together an investment strategy – or work with someone who can do it for you.